cdl-geneseo/geneseo-dictionary/J/Jazz-Ensemble.md

 # Jazz Ensemble

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jazz Ensemble

 Created by  Unknown User (jw33) on Apr 28, 2015

 Jazz Ensemble - n.
 A group of students who come together to transcribe, play, and listen to jazz music for credit at SUNY Geneseo.&quot;We went to the Jazz Ensemble to see Diego play bass guitar.&quot;As of 2015, 93.8% of students surveyed know this word.
 0% believe it is of local origins.(Whelehan, G-M, 2015)